Sebastian-/Design-Patterns/README.md

 ### Strategy Pattern

-* Useful when an algorithm must be performed on varying data types or with varying implementations.
 * Definition - The strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
     * In Java, each algorithm can be encapsulated by implementing it within its own class.
 These classes are made interchangeable by implementing a common interface, allowing clients to access any one of them in the same way.
+* Useful when an algorithm must be performed on varying data types or with varying implementations.

 ### Observer Pattern

-* Useful when the real-time state of a subject object is interesting to an undefined number of observing objects.
 * Definition - The observer pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
     * The one-to-many dependency refers to relationship between a single subject and its many observers.
     * Automatic updating improves efficiency, as each observer would otherwise have to poll the subject constantly.
+* Useful when the changing state of a subject object is interesting to an undefined number of observing objects.
 * Push vs. Pull methods of transmitting data
     * Push method - the subject object will send each observer the exact data it needs.
         * Pros - Observer implementation is simpler and coupling between the observer and subject is minimized.